 Unregulated = dangerous

-Similar to the cryptocurrency market, AI isn’t regulated – thus posing potentially incredible risks to the population.
+Similar to the cryptocurrency market, AI isn’t regulated yet – thus posing potentially incredible risks to the population.
 Plus, maintaining privacy is virtually impossible with the advance of AI.
 More concerning than that, though, is the leg up AI gives to criminals; look no further than the “Methbot,” which was used by Russian cybercriminals to embezzle $3 to $5 million in video ad revenue – per day – from premium publishers.
 And, according to a report put out by Oxford, Stanford and Cambridge Universities, AI can be used to automate financial hacking, perpetuate phishing scams, and make weapons more destructive, among other things.
 Until policymakers get on top of AI-related security problems, the technology can be harmful in the wrong hands.

 No one is indispensable

 While professions like artists, chefs and writers will never be eliminated, AI could replace the jobs of those in weaker parts of the demography.
 For example, the at-home kitchen robot may subsume the need for food industry workers.
 Content-creating algorithms may put various freelancers out of business.
-Even programmers and engineers won’t be untouchable, as innovations in machine learning now allow AI to learn without human help.
+Even programmers and engineers aren’t be untouchable, as innovations in machine learning now allow AI to learn without human help.
 AI technology is already a major contributor to the growing divide, and it stands to bolster inequality even more than it already has.

 Life of convenience